What is a HIPAA Business Associate Agreement?

 Conclusion:

 Having a BAA in place is essential for any organization working with PHI.
-By understanding BA requirements and ensuring your agreements are up-to-date, you can help maintain HIPAA compliance and protect sensitive patient data.
+By understanding BA requirements and ensuring your agreements are up to date, you can help maintain HIPAA compliance and protect sensitive patient data.

 Next Steps: